-Postdoctoral Research Projects
+Postdoctoral Projects

 While carried out through a plurality of individual projects, my research has always been characterised by a consistent, unifying thread: the intersection of metaphysics and natural philosophy concerning the constitution of the physical world.
 This convergence is typically defined by one particular theory: hylomorphism.
 The implementation of my postdoctoral research projects has addressed the nuanced interdisciplinary and transcultural development of this interpretative tool, along with its manifold applications, amendments, and debates over time.